accolver/agents/command/commit.md

 Recent commits for context: !`git log --oneline -5 2>&1`

-If there are no staged changes, try to determine the relevant files from the previous conversation.
+If there are no staged changes, look at the `git status` and try to determine the relevant files from the previous conversation.
 If that's not possible, ask the user what files they want to commit.

 Otherwise: